 If you apply for a degree program at TUM and have already completed courses in another, non-related program, you can make an application to have these courses recognized.
 If courses or previously earned credits are recognized to a certain amount, you will be placed in a higher subject semester (Fachsemester) of the degree program at TUM.

 Credits from other, non-related degree programs can only be recognized if there is no essential difference between the acquired learning outcomes and those required in your TUM degree program.
-This can only be assessed after an in-depth review at the department upon application.
+This can only be assessed after an in-depth review at the department or school upon application.

 If you apply for a degree program at TUM and have already completed courses in another, non-related program, there are two different application processes to a higher subject semester (Fachsemester): the upstream and the downstream process.
 Please check the list below for the relevant process concerning your application.